Skip to main content

 string

-The scopes covered by the access token.
+The token type of the access token.

 jwtAccessToken